Barbara Mertz

 Barbara Louise Mertz (September 29, 1927 – August 8, 2013) was an American author who wrote under her own name as well as under the pseudonyms Elizabeth Peters and Barbara Michaels.
 In 1952, she received a PhD in Egyptology from the University of Chicago.
-While she was best known for her mystery and suspense novels, in the 1960s she authored two books on ancient Egypt, both of which have remained in print ever since.
+She was best known for her mystery and suspense novels, including the Amelia Peabody book series.

+In the 1960s, Mertz authored two books on ancient Egypt: Temples, Tombs, and Hieroglyphs, a popular history of ancient Egypt; and Red Land, Black Land, which explores daily life in ancient Egypt.
+Both have remained in print ever since, and revised editions were released in 2007 and 2008, respectively.